 I DRAW MUCH OF MY INSPIRATION FROM PHOTOGRAPHY

 I’m not only opening up my vast stores of images shot over the years but I’m also producing new works in wild locations like never before.
 It’s nothing short of liberating especially since the ability to exhibit, publish and showcase works is just a click away.
+My wife and I have opened brick-n-mortar fine art photography galleries, Savage Territory Gallery in Utah and Colorado.

 As for current works in film production, my wife Tabitha Stevens and I are currently producing independent feature films and Streaming TV episodics for a global audience.